Quadratic Formula Calculator

 2. Quadratic Formula

-The quadratic formula is a universal method for solving any quadratic equation, regardless of whether it can be factored easily.
+The quadratic formula is a method for solving any quadratic equation, regardless of whether it can be factored easily or not and is applicable on all type of quadratic equations.

 Quadratic Formula: